 Hannah’s story is one of those stories that will be featured in my first book (written in German) coming out in fall 2023.
 Below is a sneak peek.
-If you want to stay up to date, subscribe to the newsletter.
 Of course, this story will finally be on this blog in English language too.

 “Why did you get involved with today?”
 I ask.

 “What I got myself into, I don’t really know,” she says.
 I don’t know either.